 Somatic Sex Education Coaching

-As a Certified Somatic Sex Educator (CSSE), I specialize in providing support to individuals, couples, and groups who are seeking to reconnect with their erotic selves after trauma and relational rupture.
+As a Certified Somatic Sex Educator (CSSE), I specialize in providing support to queers, women, couples, and groups who are seeking to reconnect with their erotic selves after trauma and relational rupture.
 Through a holistic approach to coaching, I offer a safe and nurturing space for exploring embodiment and pleasure.

 My coaching packages include a range of somatic techniques and practices tailored to your unique needs.
 These may include breath work, pelvic release work for pelvic pain, scar tissue remediation, pleasure practice coaching, body awareness exercises, boundary-setting skills, and education on the anatomy and physiology of pleasure organs.